 - (a) Weigh-labelers

 - (b) Automatic checkweighers (Amended 1997)

 - A.2.
 This code does not apply to:

 - (a) Belt-conveyor Scale Systems

 - (b) Railway Track Scales

 - (c) Monorail Scales

 - (d) Devices that measure quantity on a time basis

 - (e) Controllers or other auxiliary devices except as they may affect the weighing performance

 - A.3.
 Also see General Code requirements.

-S.1.
-Design of Indicating and Recording Elements and of Recorded Representations.
+- A.4.
+Type Evaluation.
+The National Type Evaluation Program will accept for type evaluation only those devices that comply with all requirements of this code.
+(Added 1998)

-S.1.1.
-Zero Indication.
+- S.1.
+Design of Indicating and Recording Elements and of Recorded Representations. - S.1.1.
+Zero Indication. - (a) A weigh-labeler shall be equipped with an indicating or recording element.
+It shall either indicate or record a zero-balance condition and an out-of-balance condition on both sides of zero.

-- (a) A weigh-labeler shall be equipped with an indicating or recording element.
-It shall either indicate or record a zero-balance condition and an out-of-balance condition on both sides of zero. - (b) An automatic checkweigher may be equipped with an indicating or recording element. - (c) A zero-balance condition may be indicated by other than a continuous digital zero indication, provided that effective automatic means is provided to inhibit a weighing operation or to return to a continuous digital indication when the device is in an out-of-balance condition.
+- (b) An automatic checkweigher may be equipped with an indicating or recording element. - (c) A zero-balance condition may be indicated by other than a continuous digital zero indication, provided that effective automatic means is provided to inhibit a weighing operation or to return to a continuous digital indication when the device is in an out-of-balance condition.